helenclx/leilukin-site/src/shrines/starwarskotor/resources/kotor2-mod-list.md

 : TSLRCM

 Installation Note
-: I choose “Version A \+ Alternate Revan Romances REDUX Compatible” when installing this mod.
+: I choose “Version A” when installing this mod.

 ---